varigence/docs/bimlflex/reference-documentation/settings/PsaUseCacheLookup.md

 # Use Cache Lookup

-Determines whether the PSA lookup caches the data to disk when using SSIS.
+Determines if the PSA lookup caches the data to disk when using SSIS.
 Use this if it is not possible to use the normal in-memory lookup behavior due to memory constraints.

 Notes: